 Q. My family's finances have been impacted by COVID19.
 Can I appeal my financial aid?

 A. Yes.
-However, in many instances in order for us to conduct a full review, we will most likely need 2020 financial information.
+However, in order for us to conduct a full review, we will require 2020 income information.
+In most cases, completed 2020 tax returns will be required.
 If you feel you and your family have had a significant change, you can submit the appeal form with all supporting documentation.

 Q. How do I find the messages in Banner Self-Service that are associated with my award?